 Your credit report can show what accounts you have open and what the balances are on each.
 Check to make sure your credit report accurately reflects your financial history.
 If there is incorrect information or accounts that you don’t recognize, please read What can I do if someone opened up accounts in my name without my permission?

 How do I dispute inaccurate information on my credit report?

-To dispute inaccurate information, such as a loan or a credit card that you did not open or one that you closed but that still shows up as being open, you can report it to one of the credit bureaus that shows the error and they will contact the company who initiated the account.
-For example, if your account reflects an open Sears credit card that you don't think you are responsible for opening or that you closed, then the credit bureau will need proof from Sears that you opened the account.* This process can take 30-90 days, so it’s a good idea to “clean-up” your credit report several months prior to a major purchase to ensure you will be given the best interest rates and terms available.
+To dispute inaccurate information, such as a loan or a credit card that you did not open or one that you closed but that still shows up as being open, you can report it to one of the credit bureaus that shows the error.
+They should contact the company who initiated the account.
+For example, if your account reflects an open Best Buy credit card that you don’t think you are responsible for opening or that you closed, then the credit bureau should reach out to Best Buy to ask for proof that you opened the account.
+This process can take 30-90 days, so it’s a good idea to “clean up” your credit report several months prior to a major purchase to ensure you will be given the best interest rates and terms available.

 Below are links for the investigation departments of each credit bureau:

 How do I dispute charges to my credit card that I did not authorize?

 You can contact your credit card company directly and let them know about specific charges that you did not authorize.
 Some credit card agreements state that you are not responsible for any charges that you did not authorize and they will remove those charges from your account.
 Generally, however, before they will do this, you will need to speak to someone in their security department who looks into cases of fraud.
 You may also need to file a police report first about the charges – ask the credit card company.